mckenzielee/Qi-Docs/docs/Qi_Types.rst

 When a client performs a redirect and strips the authorization header, SDS cannot authorize the request and returns ``Unauthorized`` (401).
-For this reason, it is recommended that when using clients that do not redirect with the authorization header, you should disable automatic redirect.
+For this reason, it is recommended that when using clients that do not redirect with the authorization header, you should disable automatic redirect and perform the redirect manually.

 **Request**